xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/storefront.md

         ![541-product-listing-table.png]({{site.baseurl}}/attachments/ref_5eR4FK3h/541-product-listing-table.png)

     {% note info %}
     Be warned that the new value will automatically display for the new customers only (both registered and anonymous).
-In case a customer has already visited a category listing page, the original display mode is saved in session data and will remain unchanged.
+If a customer has already visited a category listing page, the original display mode is saved in session data and will remain unchanged.

     If you want to check the changes you have made, open the storefront in incognito mode of your browser.
     {% endnote %}